fikertt09/fikertt09/README.md

  Hi there 👋

-   ✨️ I’m interested in Machine Learning, Web dev, UI/UX, Web dev, and Graphics Design.
+   ✨️ I’m interested in Machine Learning, Web dev, UI/UX, and Graphics Design.

    🌱 I’m currently learning ML and Web dev

    🤝I’m looking to collaborate on anything that is interesting.